-There was five commercial land sales that occurred during the three years previous to the assessment date.
-All of the sales occurred during 2016 and are considered an "arms-length" transactions and were given consideration in the valuation of commercial and multi-family zoned land parcels for the 2017 revalue.
-There was also one improved sale during 2015 that included excess commercial land that has also been considered.
-Due the lack of recent sales on the island, sales outside the three year period prior to the assessment date were also given consideration.
+There were seven commercial land sales that occurred during the three years previous to the assessment date.
+Six of the sales occurred during 2016.
+These sales are "arms-length" transactions and were given consideration in the valuation of commercial and multi-family zoned land parcels for the 2018 revalue.
+There was also one sale during 2017 that has also been considered.
+Due the limited number of recent sales on the island, sales outside the three year period prior to the assessment date were also given consideration.